1871fotc/1871fotc.github.io/docs/about/street-signs.md

 # Toowong Cemetery Street Signs

+Some Toowong Cemetery street signs need replacement or repair:

-Some cemetery road names have recently been changed to the names of notable people buried nearby.
-Not all maps and signs in the cemetery have been updated to reflect these changes.
+- some signs have not been updated to reflect street name changes.
+- some signs are unreadable due to weathering.
+- some signs have been bent by vandals.
+Often these signs are on low posts.

+New signs could be added to make wayfinding in the cemetery easier.

-The table below is our recommendation for Street Sign improvements in Toowong Cemetery.
+The table below is our prioritised recommendations for Street Sign improvements in Toowong Cemetery.

 | Intersection                    | Current Sign            | Recommendation                         | Priority |
 | :--                             | :--                     | :--                                    | :--      |